Trading psychology explained

 Maintaining the right mindset is one of the most important factors in being a successful trader.
 Find out how you can improve your trading psychology to minimize the effect of emotions and biases during your time on the markets.

 Trading psychology refers to a trader’s mindset during their time on the markets.
 It can determine the extent to which they succeed in securing a profit or it can provide an explanation as to why a trader incurred heavy losses.

 Innate human characteristics like biases and emotions play a pivotal role in trading psychology.
 The main focus of learning about trading psychology is to become aware of the various pitfalls which are associated with a negative psychological trait and to develop more positive characteristics.
 Traders well-versed in trading psychology will generally not act on bias or emotion.
-They, therefore, stand a better chance of yielding a profit during their time on the markets or, at the very least, of minimising their losses.
+They, therefore, stand a better chance of yielding a profit during their time on the markets or, at the very least, of minimizing their losses.

 Trading psychology is different for every trader, as it is influenced by each individual’s own emotions and pre-determined biases.
 Some of the emotions which impact trading are:

 Improving your trading psychology can most easily be achieved by becoming aware of your own emotions, biases and personality traits.
 Once you have acknowledged these, you can put a trading plan in place that takes these factors into account with the hope of mitigating any effect that they might have on your decision making.

 As an example, if you are a naturally confident person, you may find that overconfidence and pride hamper your decision-making.
 For example, you might let losses run in the hope that the market will turnaround, rather than incurring a small loss on your trading account.
 This could lead to greater losses or the eventual collapse of your trading account.